 Our results are consistent with the previous study \cite{habib2018many} in 2018 where the authors studied the capability of SpotBugs, Infer, and ErrorProne tools in finding buggy methods of an older version of the Defects4J dataset.
 They concluded that 95.5\% of buggy methods are not detected by these tools.
 Surprisingly, although these tools have been updated several times since four years ago, their performance in finding bugs is not improved much.

-Since these tools are matching the provided code with their predefined generic bug patterns, we may intuitively say that in cases where the bug is complex or related to the software specification, they are missed by the tools.
+Since these tools match the provided code with their predefined generic bug patterns, we may intuitively say that in cases where the bugs are complex or related to the software specification, they are missed by these tools.
 We will perform a qualitative study of some randomly sampled bugs to find the reasons behind this poor performance, in RQ3.\\